mousetail/CellTail/README.md

 (This works similarly to the `@` operator in rust except there is no limit to the number of variables you can bind)

 All options for the `|` operator must bind the same variables.
-Otherwise some variables could be un
+Otherwise some variables could be unbound.

 # Modifiers